ffm3/nextcloud-maintenance.sh/README.md

 ## Requirements

-- Nextcloud installation (tested on Debian Buster/Bullseye/Bookworm with Apache2, InnoDB, and PHP 8.0–8.3).
+- A Nextcloud installation (tested on Debian Buster, Bullseye, and Bookworm with Apache2, InnoDB, and PHP 8.0–8.3).
-  *Please report if used with other setups.*
+  *If you use a different setup, please let us know!*
 - Apache2 with InnoDB support
 - PHP 8.0, 8.1, 8.2, or 8.3
 - Nextcloud versions 27 to 31
 - MySQL or MariaDB
 - Bash shell with sudo rights
+- The default Nextcloud web server user (`www-data`).
+  *If your setup uses a different user, adjust the script accordingly.*
+- By default, the script uses `sudo -u www-data php occ`.
+  *On some systems you might need to use a specific PHP version, e.g., `php8.2`, instead of `php`.
+You can check your active PHP version with `php -i | grep "Loaded Configuration File"` and ensure it matches your Nextcloud setup.*

 ---

 ## Usage

-1. Save the script as `nextcloud-maintenance.sh` in the default Nextcloud directory `/var/www/nextcloud`.
+1. Save the script as nextcloud-maintenance.sh anywhere on your Debian server running Nextcloud – the location is up to you.
-   *(Adjust the `NEXTCLOUD_DIR` variable if your installation path is different.)*
+Just make sure to set the NEXTCLOUD_DIR variable in the script to point to the directory where your Nextcloud installation is located (e.g. /var/www/nextcloud).
 2. Make the script executable:
    chmod +x nextcloud-maintenance.sh
 3. Run the script with sudo: